konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 - configure **HTTPS loadbalancer with Client Ip affinity** to access the NiFi cluster
 - dynamically re-size the cluster

-We will  :
+We will:

 - deploy [external DNS](https://github.com/kubernetes-sigs/external-dns) instead of manually declare our DNS names.
 - delegate the certificates authority to [Let's Encrypt](https://letsencrypt.org/)

 ## Pre-requisites

-- You have your own domain ([you can create one with Google](https://domains.google/)) : it will be used to map a domain on the NiFi's web interface.
-In this post, we will use : `trycatchlearn.fr`.
+- You have your own domain ([you can create one with Google](https://domains.google/)): it will be used to map a domain on the NiFi's web interface.
+In this post, we will use: `trycatchlearn.fr`.

 ### Disclaimer